Unidata/netcdf/NUG-gradle/pages/nc3_file_formats.md

      FILL_UINT64  = \xFF \xFF \xFF \xFF \xFF \xFF \xFF \xFE  // (unsigned long long) 18446744073709551614ULL -- for CDF-5 format
 ````

+## Differences between CDF-1, CDF-2, and CDF-5

+CDF-2, the 64-bit offset format, differs from the classic format only in the VERSION byte, ‘\x02’ instead of ‘\x01’, and the OFFSET entity, a 64-bit instead of a 32-bit offset from the beginning of the file.
+This small format change permits much larger files, but there are still some practical size restrictions.
+Each fixed-size variable and the data for one record's worth of each record variable are still limited in size to a little less that 4 GiB.
+The rationale for this limitation is to permit aggregate access to all the data in a netCDF variable (or a record's worth of data) on 32-bit platforms.

+CDF-5, the 64-bit data format, differs from the CDF-2 format in that
+* the magic number version byte (`VERSION`) byte is ‘\x05’ instead of ‘\x02’
+* it adds support for five new integer data types (a 64-bit integer and four unsigned integer data types)
+* the following are non-negative 64-bit integers instead of non-negative 32-bit integers (`NON_NEG`):
+  * the size of a dimension (`dim_length` and `numrecs`)
+  * the number of elements (`nelems`) in a list of dimensions, variables, or attributes
+  * the number of bytes (`nelems`) in the name of a dimension, variable, or attribute
+  * the size (bytes) of a variable (`vsize`), see "Note on vsize" below
+  * the offset (`OFFSET`) to the start (`begin`) of a variable
+  * a dimension ID (`dimid`)
+* empty lists (`ABSENT`) are represented as a 32-bit integer zero followed by a 64-bit integer zero instead of two 32-bit integer zeros

+## Notes

 **Note on vsize**: This number is the product of the dimension lengths (omitting the record dimension) and the number of bytes per value (determined from the type), increased to the next multiple of 4, for each variable.
 If a record variable, this is the amount of space per record (except that, for backward compatibility, it always includes padding to the next multiple of 4 bytes, even in the exceptional case noted below under “Note on padding”).
 The netCDF “record size” is calculated as the sum of the vsize's of all the record variables.